-Their most recent title came in 2010, when the Blue Devils put together the most productive offense season in school history, on their way to a 33-23 record.
-The Blue Devils won their fourth NEC title in 2010, advancing to the NCAA Regional that was held in nearby Norwich, CT.
+Central's most recent title came in 2010, when the Blue Devils put together the most productive offensive season in school history, on their way to a 33-23 record.
+The Blue Devils won their fourth NEC title in that season, advancing to the NCAA Regional that was held in nearby Norwich, CT.
 Central batted a school-record .341 as a team in 2010, good for first in the NEC and 12th in the country.
 Senior Sean Allaire was named the NEC Player of the Year after batting .426 and matching the school-record with 100 hits on the season.
 Central also set school records for runs scored (472), hits (679), batting average (.341), home runs (70) and runs batted in (441).
 With an 18-14 mark in the NEC the Blue Devils earned the third seed in the NEC Tournament.
 After dropping the second game of the weekend, Central won three straight, including two over top-seed Sacred Heart, to win their fourth NEC title in the last nine years.
 The 33 wins marked the fifth straight season, and the ninth time in 11 years that Hickey’s team won 25 or more games.
 Central placed five players on the First Team All-Conference squad following the season, the most of any team in the league.

 2013 was a memorable year for Hickey as he posted his 500th career victory as a head coach.
 Hickey reached the milestone with a 9-4 road victory at Hartford on May 14, 2013.
 The Blue Devils finished the season with a 28-25 overall record and a 16-16 mark in NEC action.
 The Blue Devils placed one player on the NEC First Team and Three on the Second Team.

 In 2012 Central finished 28-24 overall and 19-13 in the NEC, making it to their seventh consecutive NEC Tournament.
 The Blue Devils had two players honored on the All-Conference First Team, and two more were placed on the Second Team.